Sea krait: Behavior

 Laticauda species are often active at night, which is when they prefer to hunt.
 Though they possess highly toxic venom, these snakes are usually shy and reclusive, and in New Caledonia, where they are called tricot rayé ("striped sweater"), children play with them.
 Bites are rare, but must be treated immediately.
 Bites are more likely to occur under low light conditions (night), and when the snake is roughly handled (e.g. grabbed "hard") while in the water, or having been abruptly taken from the water.
 When these snakes are on land, bites are extremely rare.
 Black-banded sea kraits, numbering in the hundreds, form hunting alliances with yellow goatfish and bluefin trevally, flushing potential prey from narrow crannies in a reef the same way some moray eels do.

 Sea kraits are capable of diving up to 80 m deep in a single hunting trip.
-They also have a very large hunting range, with at least 615 and perhaps up to 1660 km2 surface area for the blue-lipped sea krait; 1380 and potentially up to 4500 km2 for the New Caledonian sea krait.
+They also have a very large hunting range, with at least 615 and perhaps up to 1660 km^{2} surface area for the blue-lipped sea krait; 1380 and potentially up to 4500 km^{2} for the New Caledonian sea krait.
 They have a remarkable ability to climb up vertical rocks of their coastal limestone habitats.